gjinhung/AA_First_Project/backend/README.md

     }
     ```

-### Get all Groups joined or organized by the Current User
+### Get all the Pokemon of a certain Trainer

 Returns all the groups.

 * Require Authentication: true
 * Request
   * Method: GET
-  * URL: /:currUserId/Groups
+  * URL: /trainers/:trainerId/pokemon
   * Body: none

 * Successful Response